Rosehip syrup: benefits, harm, application

 - Perfectly stimulates immunity.

-- Accelerates the healing of skin wounds.
+- Accelerates the healing of wounds on the skin.

 - Kills bacteria.